 Located 28 miles west of Chicago, Naperville, Ill., is home to approximately 145,000 people.
 This vibrant, thriving city consistently ranks as a top community in the nation in which to live, raise children and retire.
 The city is home to acclaimed public and parochial schools, the best public library system in the country, an array of healthcare options and an exceptionally low crime rate.
 Naperville has ready access to a variety of public transportation, housing and employment options.
 The city’s diversified employer base features high technology firms, retailers and factories, as well as small and home-based businesses.
 Residents also enjoy world-class parks, diverse worship options, the opportunity to serve on several City boards and commissions, a thriving downtown shopping and dining area, a renowned living history museum known as Naper Settlement and an active civic community.

 The Naperville Police Department is a nationally accredited agency, whose mission is to provide professional, high quality and effective police service in partnership with the community.
 Recognizing the diverse needs of the community, the department provides and encourages a policy of professional and individual excellence which is enhanced by continuing education and training.
-The police department employs a staff of over 250 whose mission is to provide professional, high quality and effective police service in partnership with the community.
+The police department employs a staff of almost 300 whose mission is to provide professional, high quality and effective police service in partnership with the community.

 The police department expects to hire approximately 10 – 15 police officers in the next two years.
 The annual starting salary for a Naperville police officer is currently $65,563.97.